 I highly recommend taking an informational prenatal birth course that will help you feel comfortable with labor and delivery.

-If you choose to get prepared by taking this course, you will come out of it understanding the process of labor and armed with a number of ways to manage your pain through every stage of labor.
+If you choose to get prepared by taking a birth course, you will come out of it understanding the process of labor and armed with a number of ways to manage your pain through every stage of labor.

 17. Have a Plan